 Posters are to be 22"x28" and displayed horizontally and placed in a clear plastic sleeve or covered with clear plastic to protect contents.
 Display boards should be designed to sit on a table using no more than 36" of tabletop space.
 Space should be left in the lower right-hand corner to place an exhibit tag provided by Purdue Extension staff.
 The tag is $5\frac{1}{2}$ " tall by 3" wide.

-Judges evaluating exhibits should recognize individual differences and creativity, therefore information in this document as a guide rather than a requirement.
+Judges evaluating exhibits should recognize individual differences and creativity, therefore using the

-using

 ARTS AND CRAFTS: GIFT WRAPPING

 5 entries per county out of selected "Wildcard" categories: Do Your Own Thing, Gift Wrapping, Holiday Decoration, Legos, Model Railroad, and Scrapbook